Mis-selling fears hamper funds' fintech revolution

 ROBOTS

-Some managers argue that many of those clamoring to use online, mobile or 'robo-advice' to bypass direct contact with a financial adviser are ironically the investors who most need face-to-face, bespoke guidance.
+Some managers argue that many of those clamouring to use online, mobile or 'robo-advice' to bypass direct contact with a financial adviser are ironically the investors who most need face-to-face, bespoke guidance.

 "I can't see how it can be quite as holistic and look at everyone's circumstances, in their entirety," Richard Marwood, senior investment manager at AXA Investment Managers.